-The West Genesee Board of Education adopted the Response to Intervention Plan for K-5 ELA and Mathematics.
+The West Genesee Board of Education adopted the Response to Intervention Plan for K-5 ELA and Mathematics. and the Response to Intervention Plan for Middle Level 6-8.
 Academic Intervention Services (AIS) for grades 9-12 will be provided according to AIS plans adopted by the Board of Education.

 Title I Schools Information